KyleDavis2200/TitanForge/README.md

 - Touch screen (not implemented due to price)
 - At least a 250mm square bed

+## CAD Files

+The CAD files for this project can be found [here](https://github.com/KyleDavis2200/TitanForge/blob/main/Assembly.zip)

 ## Journal

 My progress log for this project can be read [here](https://github.com/KyleDavis2200/TitanForge/blob/main/JOURNAL.md).